Rismosch/ris_engine/README.md

 To compile this repo, you need a working Rust compiler.
 I recommend installing it via [rustup](https://www.rust-lang.org/tools/install).

-You also require an internet connect, to download dependencies from [crates.io](https://crates.io/).
+You also require an internet connection, to download dependencies from [crates.io](https://crates.io/).
 If you do not have access to the internet, you can get an archived repo on [my website archive](https://www.rismosch.com/archive), which contains all required dependencies.

 The current target platform is x86_64, both Windows and Linux.